xleonzhao/ccnp-encor/01-forwarding.md

 R2(config-subif)# ipv6 address 2001:db8:20::2/64
 ```

-## Switched Virtual Interfaces (SVI)
+### Switched Virtual Interfaces (SVI)

 * aka _VLAN interface_
 * assign an IP address to a switched virtual interface (SVI)/VLAN interface
 * `interface vlan <vlan-id>`
-* the SVIs can be used for routing packets between VLANs without the need of an external router
+* the SVIs can be used for **routing packets between VLANs** without the need of an external router
+  * For simplicity and efficient design, use only one switch as the routing point

 ```
 SW1(config)# interface vlan 10